 Born 1950 in New Jersey, he is a highly skilled survivalist and tracker.
 Most of his skills were learned from Apache elders which in an effort to keep alive their culture of living off the land and the skill of tracking began to teach the local children.
 He did not appear in TV shows like some other survivalists in this list but he does actively teach and has written several books about tracking and survivalism.

-During his TV series, he often traveled around the world facing different dangers from different environments which put him often in danger.
+During his TV series, he often traveled around the world facing different dangers from different environments.
 Being an adventurer he is not afraid to tackle any obstacle but during one of the episodes of Man vs. Wild he got stung by a bee and had an anaphylactic shock to it, his head has swollen up.
 He was in serious danger but luckily the crew had adrenaline just in case, upon administering it the swelling stopped.

 English explorer and survivalist he became famous for being the first man to walk along the entire length of the Amazon river.
 He is one of the most interesting survivalists as in his TV series “Ed Stafford: Naked and Marooned” he is left alone with no tools or any clothes in different environments.
 One of the most popular episodes of “Ed Stafford: Naked and Marooned” is when he was left on a small deserted island to fend for himself, no tools, no food, no water and naked for 60 days.